-For the foreseeable future, or until we’re all harnessing quantum computing power, passwords will more than likely form part of our every day lives for authentication.
-Modern hardware has provided attackers a platform on which they can attempt to break passwords at blistering speeds.
-If a hacker is able to establish a position where they can attack your passwords, the robustness of your password policies in conjunction with your employee’s password awareness will dictate how successful the attacker will be.
+Modern hardware has provided attackers a platform on which they can attempt to unscramble passwords at blistering speeds.
+If an attacker is able to find these scrambled passwords, the robustness of your password policies and the awareness of your employees dictate how successful the attacker will be.

 Our unique password security audit helps you identify where in your organisation your credential related risks lie, allowing you to mitigate them whilst increasing the strength of your organisational policy and security culture in the process.

 Our tailored password security audit analyses and reviews how resilient your passwords are to attack.
 Using our custom password attack system, advanced attack techniques and in-house custom password rule sets, we will attempt to break your passwords just as an attacker would.

 Depending on your requirements we can test the resiliency of: